kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise4.rst

 #.
 Change the **Output basename** to: *~/qsm_tutorial/data/output_qsm/Sepia_tkd-0p15*.
 #.
 Change the threshold of the **TKD** algorithm to 0.15 and press **Start**.
 #.
 Check the result *Sepia_tkd-0p15_QSM.nii.gz* in the output directory.
-Display it along with the *Sepia_tkd-0_QSM.nii.gz* in FSLeyes using the '+' button.
+Display it along with the *Sepia_tkd-0_QSM.nii.gz* in FSLView using the '+' button.
 Do you see any improvement?
 #.
 Compare the location of the tissue edges in this QSM map with what you can see in the mean magnitude image *mag_mean.nii.gz*.
 Do the edges match between the two data now?

 .. toctree::